 1WW videotex can be transmitted either via a dedicated broadcast channel, or via a separate CATV channel.
-To the authors' knowledge the only major experiments conducted in this direction all use CATV.
-Since this alternative is particularly attractive in a country with high CATV penetration it is not surprising that Canada (where over 50% of households are already equipped with CATV) leads in this area.
+To the authors' knowledge, the only major experiments conducted in this direction all use CATV.
+Since this alternative is particularly attractive in a country with high CATV penetration, it is not surprising that Canada (where over 50% of households are already equipped with CATV) leads in this area.

-Cable TV is most suitable for this type of application since on average it can carry up to about 40 different channels of TV and hifi-audio programs.
-One major problem is to actually "fill-out" the capacity of CATV networks with high-quality TV or audio programs or, as in our case, with other useful applications.
-For example, at the time of writing, the local cable TV company of Vienna, Telekabel, provided only six different programs (two Austrian, three West German, and one Swiss) and 16 audio programs (Austrian and West German).
-This service -- apart from those areas where the quality of local TV reception is poor -- only provides a real new service in bringing to Vienna four foreign TV channels and a few Bavarian radio channels.
-If, however, one takes into consideration that both Switzerland and West Germany are planning to launch their directbroadcast satellite with Swiss and German TV programs around the second half of the 1980s, then the local cable TV company will not really bring in new services to the Vienna area any more -- apart from the "resource sharing" effect of the central dish, antenna to the directbroadcast satellites, and the necessary frequency converter.
+Cable tv is most suitable for this type of application since on average it can carry up to about forty different channels of tv and hifiaudio programs.
+One major problem is to actually 'fill-out' the capacity of CATV networks with high-quality tv or audio programs or, as in our case, with other useful applications.
+For example, at the time of writing, the local cable tv company in Vienna, Telekabel, provides only six different programs (two Austrian, three West German, and one Swiss) and sixteen audio programs (Austrian and West German).
+This service - apart from those areas where the quality of local tv reception is poor - only provides a real new service in bringing to Vienna four foreign tv channels and a few Bavarian radio channels.
+If, however, one takes into consideration that both Switzerland and West Germany are planning to launch their direct-broadcast satellite with Swiss and German tv programs around the second half of the 1980s, then the local cable tv company will not really bring in new services to the Vienna area any more ---apart from the resource-sharing effect of the central dish antenna to the direct-broadcast satellites, and the necessary frequency converter.
 In the long term, however, when the broadcast power and used frequency band of direct-broadcast satellites increase, then the size and cost of the dishes will come down to enable them to be installed on the roofs of houses, if desired.
-Therefore cable TV companies have to look for additional novel services to attract customers.
+Therefore cable tv companies have to look for additional novel services to attract customers.
 We believe that 1WW videotex services (preferably using several channels) belong to this later category.